Chemami12/Phase2Project/README.md

 This project is aimed to develop a model to predict housing prices in King County based on various features such as square footage, number of bedrooms and bathrooms, grading and zipcode.

-Firstly, we performed exploratory data analysis (EDA) and found that the price of houses was positively correlated with the square footage and the grade of the house.
-We also discovered that the location of the house had a significant impact on the price.
+Firstly, exploratory data analysis (EDA) was performed and found that the price of houses was positively correlated with the square footage.
+The location of the house also had a significant impact on the price.

 Secondly, multiple linear regression models was used to predict the price of the house.
 The model included square footage, grade, bedrooms, bathrooms and zipcode as the predictors performed reasonably well, explaining about 56% of the variance in price.